Tutorial 10: Storing & Retrieving Data

 We’ll be working with synthetic data that simulates an online auction platform.
 It comes in a few different formats:

-• CSV / SQLite: structured data on auctions, bidders, bid amounts, and timestamps.
+• CSV / DuckDB: structured data on auctions, bidders, bid amounts, and timestamps.

 • JSON: extra details about each bidder’s activity, such as the devices or sessions they used.

-Together, these files let us see not just who is bidding and how much, but also how they are bidding — which can be a clue for spotting suspicious behavior.
+Together, these files let us see not just who is bidding and how much, but also how they are bidding, which can be a clue for spotting suspicious behaviour.

 The Method: Wrangling Data Across Backends

-In this tutorial, the focus isn’t just on wrangling data — it’s on seeing how the same tidyverse tools work across different backends.
+In this tutorial, the focus isn’t just on wrangling data.
+It is on seeing how the same tidyverse tools work across different backends.
 We’ll be using:

 • dplyr: to filter, group, summarise, and join data.